-Kingston University has the lowest student-relevant crime rate in London according to the Complete University Guide.
+Kingston University has the lowest student-relevant crime rate in London.
 Compiled from official police data, the ranking strengthens our reputation as the safest place to study in London.

 Kingston Business School moved into a new purpose-built building in April 2012.
 Our students benefit from first-class facilities including our Bloomberg Room – a simulated trading room in our Learning Resources Centre (LRC).
 The LRC holds major business texts, reports and statistics and has zoned study areas for working alone or in groups.
 StudySpace, our online learning tool, provides access to course materials such as lecture notes and audio-visual lectures and tutorials.
 Our student intranet provides access to everything you need to know about student life at Kingston Business School.

 We were the first business school in the world to receive triple accreditation from the Association of MBAs (AMBA) across our portfolio of general management masters and doctoral courses.
 Many of our postgraduate and undergraduate programmes are accredited by the European Foundation for Management Development while others are recognised by professional bodies.
 Find out more about our accreditations and international recognition.

 The excellent quality of our teaching

 Our reputation for high quality teaching is verified by government agencies and professional bodies.
 Kingston Business School has been awarded an ‘excellent’ rating for its teaching by the Higher Education Funding Council for England.
 Many members of our teaching staff are active in professional practice.
 Our Business and Law Academic Skills Centre helps students with, and advises them on, coursework.